YAGORAYMOND/N-ary/README.md

 # Isard | An environment for playable sounds

+Isard is the Catalan name for the Pyrenean chamois, whose agility, balance and ability to navigate rugged terrain mirror the qualities of live coding and inspired the name of this project.

+<img width="500" height="375" alt="image" src="https://github.com/user-attachments/assets/c289d271-740c-4160-a5eb-fd23cb2fffe2" /> (make a pixel art version)

 Isard is a web-based environment where sounds are organized into playable structures and performed in real time using a minimal language.

-Isard is the Catalan name for the Pyrenean chamois, whose agility, balance and ability to navigate complex terrain mirror the qualities of live coding.

-<img width="500" height="375" alt="image" src="https://github.com/user-attachments/assets/c289d271-740c-4160-a5eb-fd23cb2fffe2" /> (make a pixel art version)

 ## Contents